top of page

 What style of supervision do you offer?

 I aim to build an accepting and empathic relationship so you feel secure enough to be honest and talk freely about your work.
 I will encourage you to both celebrate successes and explore challenging situations or dilemmas.
 Usually supervision sessions take the form of a discussion relating to your counselling practice, with a mutually agreed focus, reflecting on one or more aspects of your work.
 What we talk about is up to you and, at each meeting, I will ask you what you want to get out of the discussion.
 I see my role as primarily helping you to reflect; to offer you new perspectives and guidance if you are stuck; and to support you to develop professionally in line with your own aims and values.
 Sometimes supervisees wish to share transcripts or recordings of their work with me and we reflect on these directly together (it is up to you as to whether you want to do this).
 With more experienced practitioners, I enjoy sometimes using creative materials and techniques to enrich clinical thinking.
-I am an accredited member of the BACP and supervise with reference to the BACP’s Ethical Framework.
+I am an accredited member of the BACP and a provisional member of NZAC.
+I supervise with reference to the BACP’s Ethical Framework and NZAC's Code of Ethics.
 I use two theoretical models of supervision to help guide my thinking and structure discussions.
 I use Hawkins and Shohet’s* 7 eyed model to help me consider the relevant dynamics of all the relationships which may be affecting your work; and Page and Wosket’s** Cyclical Model to routinely structure supervision sessions. *Hawkins and Shohet (2012) Supervision in the Helping Professions.
 Open University Press ** Page and Wosket (2014) Supervising the Counsellor and Psychotherapist: A Cyclical Model.
 Routledge

 Can you tell me about your background?